MicrosoftDocs/visualstudio-docs/docs/ide/reference/resetsettings-devenv-exe.md

 ---
 # /ResetSettings (devenv.exe)

 Restores Visual Studio default settings and automatically launches the Visual Studio IDE.
-Optionally resets the settings to a specified `vssettings` file.
+This switch optionally resets the settings to a specified settings file.

-The default settings are determined by the profile that was selected when Visual Studio was first launched.
+The default settings come from the profile that was selected when Visual Studio was first launched.

 > [!TIP]
 > To learn how to reset settings using the integrated development environment (IDE), see [Reset settings](../environment-settings.md#reset-settings).